Skip to main content

 Managing Your Microphone & Audio

-- Mute/Unmute: If you joined with a microphone, click the Microphone icon to mute or unmute yourself.
+• Mute/Unmute: If you joined with microphone and camera access, click the Microphone icon in the bottom-left of the footer to mute or unmute yourself.

-- Activate Microphone: If you joined in "Listen only" mode, the icon will show a headset.
+• Activate Microphone: If you joined in "Continue as a listener" mode, the icon will show a headset.
 Click it to leave the listen-only session and activate your microphone.

 Managing Your Webcam & Virtual Backgrounds

-- Start/Stop Webcam: Click the Webcam icon to start or stop sharing your video.
+• Start/Stop Webcam: Click the Webcam icon in the bottom-left of the footer to start or stop sharing your video.
+You can also toggle the visibility of your video in the meeting.

-- Virtual Backgrounds: When starting your webcam, a preview window will appear.
-Here you can select a virtual background (blur or an image) before clicking Share.
+• Virtual Backgrounds: When starting your webcam, a preview window will appear.
+Here you can select a virtual background (blur or an image) or upload your own image (using the plus icon) before clicking Share.

 Section 2: Presentation & Collaboration Tools